Mikate

 Sweet yeasted dough balls made with flour, sugar, eggs, butter, nutmeg, and warm milk; the dough rises for 90 minutes, then is dropped by spoon into hot oil and fried until deep golden — Congo's everyday sweet pastry.
 Sold from street vendors with chilled bisap (hibiscus drink) or hot milk-tea.
 Crispy outside, soft-airy inside, with a tropical-spice aromatic.
 The morning kiosk treat from Kinshasa to Brazzaville.

-Bite a hot mikate — the outside crackles, the inside is soft, airy, slightly chewy, and warmly aromatic with nutmeg and cardamom.
+Bite a hot mikate — the outside crackles, the inside is soft, airy, slightly chewy, and warmly aromatic with nutmeg.
 The sweetness is moderate, not cloying.
 The yeast gives a subtle bread-like richness; the eggs make it richer than a typical doughnut.
 With chilled hibiscus juice alongside, the contrast of hot-sweet-pastry and cold-tart-fruit drink is the perfect Congolese morning.
 Or with hot ginger tea, the warming spices echo each other.
 The Kinshasa breakfast.

 Yeast fermentation produces CO2 + ethanol; the long rise (90 min) develops gluten and flavor compounds.
 The dough's eggs and butter contribute to a richer crumb than a plain bread dough.
 Frying at 175°C creates a crisp exterior via Maillard reaction while steam pressure from the water content inflates the interior.
 Dropping by spoon gives the irregular dumpling shape characteristic of mikate (vs. shaped beignets).
-The nutmeg and cardamom volatile oils survive frying and provide aromatic complexity.
+The nutmeg volatile oils survive frying and provide aromatic complexity.

 Variations